clewisdavis/The-Joy-of-React/course-notes.md

      >
       {stickers.map((sticker) => (
         <img
+          // Use that previously created unique value for teh key:
-          // Apply it to the element
+          // Apply it to the element:
           key={sticker.id}
           className={styles.sticker}
           src={sticker.src}